 - the Private Securities Litigation Reform Act of 1995 (PSLRA), which amended the Securities Act and the Exchange Act with the objective of reducing the incidence of meritless private securities litigation;

 - the Securities Litigation Uniform Standards Act of 1998 (SLUSA), which further amended the Securities Act and the Exchange Act to ensure that securities litigation would be channelled to the federal courts;

-- the Dodd-Frank Wall Street Reform and Consumer Protection Act of 2010 (Dodd-Frank), which increased exposure to liability under the federal securities laws of credit-ratings agencies and expanded the SEC's power to pursue enforcement actions premised on knowingly or recklessly aiding or abetting violations of the Securities Act, the Investment Company Act and the Investment Advisers Act; and
+- the Dodd-Frank Wall Street Reform and Consumer Protection Act of 2010 (Dodd-Frank), which increased exposure to liability under the federal securities laws of credit-ratings agencies and expanded the SEC's power to pursue enforcement actions premised on knowingly or recklessly aiding or abetting violations of the other securities statutes.

 In addition to these federal sources of law, state laws continue to regulate the securities markets (often called blue sky laws), and state corporate law has created a fiduciary duty of candour that often imposes disclosure obligations similar to federal law.

 American securities law is enforced by government agencies, self-regulatory organisations and private litigation.
 While the SEC is empowered to pursue civil enforcement actions, all criminal actions under the federal securities laws are prosecuted by the United States Department of Justice.
 Supplementing these government actors are self-regulatory organisations such as FINRA and the securities exchanges, which can fine, suspend or bar their members from participating in certain aspects of the securities industry.
 Private litigants can sometimes avail themselves of state and federal statutes to seek monetary damages and occasionally injunctive relief.